AaronKluck/aiplayground/README.md

 # Installation / Setup
 1. Set up a fresh Python environment in your shell (optional).
+I used Python 3.13, but most modern versions are probably compatible.
-1. Run `git update-index --assume-unchanged aiplay/ai/gemini/key.txt aiplay/ai/openai/key.txt` so that local changes to these files won't be detected.
+1. If you checked this out with Git, run `git update-index --assume-unchanged aiplay/ai/openai/key.txt` so that local changes to these files won't be detected.
-1. Visit https://aistudio.google.com/app/apikey and click `Create API key`.
-Copy the generated value into `aiplay/gemini.key.txt`.
+1. Get an OpenAI API token and copy the generated value into `aiplay/ai/openai/key.txt`.
 1. Run `pip install -r requirements.txt`.
 1. Run `pywright install`.

+# Running the Crawler
+From the project directory, run `python3 run_crawl.py "https://www.your-base-url.com"`.

+There are also a bunch of commandline options that tweak behavior.
+You can explore them by running `python3 run_crawl.py -h`.

+# Running the API
+From the project directory, run `python3 run_api.py`.

+This will host the API server at `http://localhost:8000`, which you can play around with via Swagger UI by visiting `http://localhost:8000/docs` in your browser.

 # Design
 Taking notes on the shape of the algorithm.
 At the time I'm starting this, I already have a basic crawler that looks for links *within the same domain* that don't violate `robots.txt` and queues them up to be processed by one of many worker threads.

->[!NOTE]
-> So far my biggest headache has been websites that _really don't want to be crawled_ and send back Access Denied pages (the prime example being https://bozeman.net, one of the test websites listed in the challenge.)
-This was solved by trying multiple different browser drivers (and sticking with the first that works) along with the `playwright_stealth` module to make my headless mode look more real.

 So with that basic crawling pattern done, here's what's next.

-If anything changes, I'll leave the notes here in ~~strikethrough~~ to better show my process.
+> [!NOTE]
+> A note from my future-self: this initial design pattern generally held true.
+Any big deviations I'll go over in the `Post-Implementation Notes` section.

 ## Big Idea
 The idea is to store a record of each page visited, along with a hash of its contents.
 The next time we perform the crawl, these hashes will indicate whether the contents have changed since; if not, then we can skip "processing" of that page, which is to say, we skip asking the AI anything about it, as that's the slowest and most expensive piece of the whole procedure.
 We still recurse through to child links, because _those_ might have changed.